-Initial media classification Screen aperture size particles can pass through Less than or equal to 3mm Less than or equal to 6mm Less than or equal to 9mm Less than or equal to 12mm TOP SECRET UNCLASSIFIED RESTRICTED CONFIDENTIAL SECRET SECRET UNCLASSIFIED UNCLASSIFIED RESTRICTED CONFIDENTIAL CONFIDENTIAL UNCLASSIFIED UNCLASSIFIED UNCLASSIFIED RESTRICTED RESTRICTED UNCLASSIFIED UNCLASSIFIED UNCLASSIFIED UNCLASSIFIED
+Initial media classification Screen aperture size particles can pass through

+Less than or equal to 3mm Less than or equal to 6mm

+TOP SECRET UNCLASSIFIED RESTRICTED

+SECRET UNCLASSIFIED RESTRICTED

+CONFIDENTIAL UNCLASSIFIED RESTRICTED

+RESTRICTED UNCLASSIFIED UNCLASSIFIED

 13.5.9.
 Degaussers

 Coercivity varies between media types and between brands and models of the same type.
 Care is needed when determining the desired coercivity as a degausser of insufficient strength will not be effective.
 The National Security Agency/Central Security Service's EPLD contains a list of common types of media and their associated coercivity ratings.